nerchio/Human_Chatbot-Generation/Evaluation2/README.md

-# The Evaluation Results
+# The Evaluation Results (ChatGPT4o as the Evaluator)
-The ChatGPT4o model is used to be the evaluator.

 ## Uni Eval